 Most providers require you only to pay for their services, and you bring your device.
 However, some providers offer VoIP hardware that you buy outright, or you pay for the equipment and services on a yearly basis.
 So, the first option is a bring-your-own-device, while the other is to rent a device from your VoIP provider.

 As for the software, the norm is not to pay for an app or software.
 However, some apps with unique characteristics (i.e., advanced encryption) or WhatsApp are free, but charge a dollar for every following year of use.

-Switching from a traditional to a VoIP phone system can save you money.
-There are some startup costs, but if you’re already on a small budget, the last thing you want is to receive your first bill and find some unexpected expenses.
-With prior knowledge, planning, and preparation, you can control hidden taxes and fees when switching to a VoIP line.
-Contact RI Telephone to assess your existing phone system and location to make a recommendation for your VoIP telephone service needs.
+With prior knowledge, planning, and preparation, you can control hidden VoIP taxes and fees when switching your business phone system.
+Contact Rhode Island Telephone to assess your existing phone system and location to make a recommendation for your VoIP telephone service needs.